islzy899/AML_2019_Group23/README.md

 ![nag](https://user-images.githubusercontent.com/52762661/61021683-6bc6ea00-a39a-11e9-8f56-ba79a0693f6e.png)

 [figure10]This figure plot the step size with corresponding minimum value of function.
 As the figure shows, the minimum value has a steep decrease as step size changes from 0 to 0.001.
 After 0.001,the value decreases a bit slowly as step size is between 0.001 to 0.01.

+## 6.Conclusion
+Plain vanilla gradient descent is a useful and simple way to find the minimum value of a function.
+However, it has some drawbacks such as too much time consuming, effected easily by some parameters.
+Compared with the momentum and Nesterov’s Accelerated gradient descend, this two model perfrom a better result in finding the minimum more quickly in smaller iteration times and find a accurate minimum value of the function.